DRajotte94/Week-1-Activity-2/README.md

   - convert button on click event multiplies miles by 1.60934
   - output is displayed in second textbox
   - error handling
-    - if no value enetered or value is not a number and error messagebox is shown
+    - if no value entered or value is not a number and error messagebox is shown